deepanshigaur/Treasure-Hunt-Game/README.md

 * Classes
     * -Controller.py: creates the background/setting for the model to move around in
     * -SteveMoore.py: object controller by user input that moves within the setting
+    * -Screen.py: creates the game screen/ instruction screen
+    * -buttons.py: makes the button that moves the player icon
 ## Project Structure *(Software Lead)*

 The Project is broken down into the following file structure: